-The values of the organic certification process are one of the main point of Organicity Project
+The values of the organic certification process are one of the main points of the Organicity project.

 Organicity promotes some of the best organic products from the European Union.
 The best part of this goal is that the products of this European network are 100% natural and 100% certified by authorised bodies for certification and control.